damianvaz/classDown/README.md

 [Download Termux from Google play](https://play.google.com/store/apps/details?id=com.termux&hl=pt_BR&gl=US)

-Open Termux and enter `termux-setup-storage` and allow it to access your device storage
+Open Termux and enter `termux-setup-storage` and allow it to access your device's storage

 Now enter these commands in order: